Skip to main content

 Primary relevance

-For most lawyers, the largest financial asset is future earning capacity, and the demands of practice make a long absence financially serious.
-Legal-tier categorisation typically allows the higher monthly benefit limits and may carry more flexible waiting and benefit periods than other office-based occupations.
+For most lawyers the biggest financial asset is the ability to keep earning, and the demands of practice make a long absence from work financially serious.
+Being placed in the legal-profession tier generally unlocks the higher monthly income protection limits, and can come with more flexible waiting and benefit periods than other office-based occupations, which is why this is usually the first cover to get right.

 Life cover